xuchengpeng/elpa-mirror/gnu/auth-source-xoauth2-plugin-readme.txt

 <https://stackoverflow.com/a/76389679/2337550>

-2 Setup
+2 Installation
-═══════
+══════════════

+  `auth-source-xoauth2-plugin' is on [GNU ELPA], and you can install it with `package-install' (see also [the Emacs document on how to use package-install]).
+Or you can clone the repository or simply download the `auth-source-xoauth2-plugin.el' file and put it anywhere in your Emacs' `load-path'.

-  To set up, please put this file in the `load-path' of Emacs, and add the following lines in your Emacs configuration:
+  Then add the following lines in your Emacs configuration:

   ┌────
   │ (require 'auth-source-xoauth2-plugin)